 Vitra Design Museum 11,00 € / 9,00 €*

 Schaudepot8,00 € / 6,00 €*

 Führungen 1h (Ausstellung, Produktion oder Blick hinter die Kulissen)7,00 € / 5,00 €*

 *Ermäßigungen: Jugendliche ab 12, Studenten, Senioren,Gruppen ab 10 Personen, Kombination von 3 und mehrTickets/Person, Kinder bis 12 frei

 Täglich: 10 – 18 Uhr,am 24.12.
 10 – 14 Uhr.Das Museum ist an allen Sonn- und Feiertagen geöffnet.

-Furniture and other objects from the estate and some archival records (material studies, prototypes, furniture models, tools, serial products, photographs, printed matter).
+Furniture and other objects from the Collection of the Eames Office and some archival records (material studies, prototypes, furniture models, tools, serial products, photographs, printed matter).
 Period: 1940 – 1978, c.
 1000 items.
 The Vitra Design Museum archives possess a variety of documents: vintage photos, magazines and journals, promotional materials, films from the 1940s on.